 John’s interest in working with twenty- and thirty-somethings was born from his own growth in that period of his life.
 He sees many people in this age group, and helps them figure out their own place in the world and answer big questions like: Who am I?
 What do I want?
 How do I get it?

 People transitioning into adulthood need a place to process these questions as they come to understand themselves and the world.
 This group tends to be on the cusp of big life decisions around marriage, work and overall life goals, while at the same time trying to assert their sense of independence.
 While John will see these people for individual sessions he also finds group therapy a great forum for self discovery.
-As a 40-something himself, John has come out on the other side and has a real heart for the opportunities and challenges this group faces.
+As a 50-something himself, John has come out on the other side and has a real heart for the opportunities and challenges this population faces.

 Anger and Stress Management

 John has worked extensively with clients needing help with anger/stress management.
 He has been trained and mentored by Dr. Richard Pfeiffer, MDiv, PhD, the founding director of Growth Central LLC.
-John and Dr. Pfeiffer worked together conducting workshops and seminars for hospital staff and healthcare providers in anger/stress management.
+John and Dr. Pfeiffer worked together conducting workshops and seminars for healthcare providers with anger/stress management.
 It was here John learned the critical role of shame in the expression of anger.
 In his practice, John uses Dr. Pfeiffer’s Real Solution Anger Management Workbook, which helps people reduce their levels of anger in provocative situations.
 Participants learn what their anger is not to be gotten rid of but more, to be understood and potentially used for good.
 We do this by examining trigger thoughts and discovering ways to respond productively versus react destructively.
 John will typically work with someone for 12 consecutive weeks using the workbook as a guide, but can also work with someone on an ongoing basis when appropriate.
 John has come to believe that many angry reactions are grounded in a need to protect something very precious to oneself (your sense of self, safety and wellbeing) .